 - U.S. Small Business Administration – Contracting Support for Women-Owned Small Businesses – Assistance for women owned business selling to the government.

-- Veterans Business Outreach Program through the U.S. Small Business Administration – Provides entrepreneurial development services such as business training, counseling and mentoring, and referrals for eligible veterans owning or considering starting a small business.
+- Veterans Business Outreach Program through the U.S. Small Business Administration – Provides entrepreneurial development services and resources such as business training, counseling and mentoring, and referrals for eligible veterans owning or considering starting a small business.

 - Women’s Business Enterprise National Council (WBENC) – Membership organization providing networking, referrals and links for women-owned business.

 - Women’s e-Commerce Association, International (WECAI) – The WECAI is a network of organizations, tools and resources to “help women do business on and off the web”.